dsccommunity/SqlServerDsc/Examples/README.md

 #### Prestage the Cluster Named Object (CNO) computer object

-There could be one Active Directory Organizational Unit (OU) where the Cluster Named Object (CNO) computer object reside.
-This is so that permission can be given to the CNO to allow the creation of Virtual Computer Object (VCO).
+There could be one Active Directory Organizational Unit (OU) where the Cluster Named Object (CNO) computer object resides.
+This is so that permission can be given to the CNO to allow the creation of a Virtual Computer Object (VCO).
-Preferably the CNO should be added to a Active Directory security group and that group have the permission to create computer objects inside the OU.
-This way more than one CNO computer object can use the same OU.
+Preferably the CNO should be added to an Active Directory security group and that group have the permission to create computer objects inside the OU.
+This way, more than one CNO computer object can use the same OU.

 There are currently no examples in xActiveDirectory to link to, so here are some examples how this can be done.

-Please note that the prestaged CNO computer object must be disabled before creating the failover cluster, and the the security group must be given the permission **Create Computer Objects** on the OU where the CNO computer object was created.
+Please note that the prestaged CNO computer object must be disabled before creating the failover cluster, and that the security group must be given the permission **Create Computer Objects** on the OU where the CNO computer object was created.
 Also the user creating the failover cluster must have the permission **Full Control** on the CNO computer object.